m4b/scroll/README.md

 Scroll implements several traits for read/writing generic containers (byte buffers are currently implemented by default).
 Most familiar will likely be the `Pread` trait, which at its basic takes an immutable reference to self, an immutable offset to read at, (and a parsing context, more on that later), and then returns the deserialized value.

+Because self is immutable, _all reads can be performed in parallel_ and hence are trivially parallelizable.

 A simple example demonstrates its flexibility:

 ```rust